-The Virtex Block SelectRAM also includes dedicated routing to provide an efficient interface with both CLBs and other Block SelectRAMs.
+The Virtex block SelectRAM also includes dedicated routing to provide an efficient interface with both CLBs and other block SelectRAMs.
+Refer to XAPP130 for block SelectRAM timing waveforms.

 Programmable Routing Matrix

 It is the longest delay path that limits the speed of any worst-case design.
 Consequently, the Virtex routing architecture and its place-and-route software were defined in a single optimization process.
 This joint optimization minimizes long-path delays, and consequently, yields the best system performance.